nikhilmishra1710/relax.github.io/Memory game/readme.txt

 Memory Game
 Introduction
 Welcome to the Memory Game project!
-This is a console-based implementation of the classic memory card game.
+This is a web-based implementation of the classic memory card game.
 The objective of the game is to find matching pairs of cards by flipping them over two at a time.

 This project is designed to provide an interactive and enjoyable way to play the Memory Game.
 This is a simple implementation of the classic Memory game written in HTML for structure, JavaScript for functionality, and CSS for styling.